THE DOVER WAR MEMORIAL PROJECT

 Duncan, A.

 Albert Henry Duncan, L/9906, was a Private in the 6th battalion of The Buffs.
-He was killed in action on 13th October 1915 and is commemorated on the Loos memorial in France.
+Having enlisted in Canterbury, he was killed in action on 13 October 1915 and is commemorated on the Loos memorial in France.

 AR Dunn, courtesy Dover ExpressDunn, A. R.